lonkaars/blog/posts/redpwn2021.md

 ```

 After looking at this source things became a lot clearer, because the only
-input you can actually control is recieved from `gets(...);`
+input you can actually control is received from `gets(...);`

 Now comes the hard part: doing it, but in assembly!

-Some recources you should consume before attempting binary exploitation would
+Some resources you should consume before attempting binary exploitation would
 be [computerphile's video on buffer
 overflows](https://www.youtube.com/watch?v=1S0aBV-Waeo) and
 [cheat.sh/gdb](https://cheat.sh/gdb) for some basic gdb commands.
 The rest of
 this section assumes you know the basics of both buffer overflows and gdb.

-First, let's print a dissassembly of the `int main()` function:
+First, let's print a disassembly of the `int main()` function:

 ```
 (gdb) disas main